julianss/odoo-installer/README.md

 ### First-Time Database Initialization

+**Important:** The installer creates PostgreSQL users but NOT the databases themselves.
+Odoo will create and initialize the databases when you first access it.

-1. Navigate to your Odoo URL
+1. Navigate to your Odoo URL (e.g., https://odoo.example.com)
-2. Fill in the database creation form:
+2. You'll see Odoo's database creation form.
+Fill it in:
-   - Master Password: Create a new master password for Odoo
+   - **Master Password**: Create a new master password for Odoo (this is NOT your PostgreSQL password)
-   - Database Name: Use the database created by installer
+   - **Database Name**: Enter the database name you configured in the installer (e.g., `odoo_prod_db`)
-   - Email: Your admin email
+   - **Email**: Your admin email
-   - Password: Admin password for Odoo
+   - **Password**: Admin password for Odoo
-   - Language: Choose your language
+   - **Language**: Choose your language
-   - Country: Choose your country
+   - **Country**: Choose your country
+   - **Demo Data**: Uncheck unless you want sample data
+3. Click "Create Database"
+4. Odoo will create the database with all required tables and initialize it properly
+5. You'll be logged in as the administrator

+**Note:** You don't need to manually create the database in PostgreSQL.
+Odoo handles this automatically using the database user credentials provided during installation.

 ### Managing Docker Containers